Grevillea gordoniana: Description

 Grevillea gordoniana is an erect shrub or small tree that typically grows to a height of 2.5–7 m but does not form a lignotuber.
 Its leaves are erect, cylindrical to needle-shaped, 150–360 mm long and 0.9–1.5 mm wide, sometimes with two or three lobes, and silky-hairy at first.
 The flowers are arranged in dense, clusters, often held above the foliage, on a rachis 2–7 mm long.
 The flowers are yellow to orange, the style turning red, the pistil 15–17 mm long.
 Flowering mainly occurs from September to December and the fruit is an erect, pod-like follicle 23–28 mm long with a rough, sticky surface.

 Taxonomy

 Grevillea gordoniana was first formally described by Charles Austin Gardner in 1964 in the Journal of the Royal Society of Western Australia from specimens he collected near the Murchison River.
 The specific epithet (gordoniana) honours David Morrice Gordon of Myall Park Botanic Garden.

 Distribution and habitat

 This grevillea grows in shrubland in near coastal areas of western Western Australia, between Exmouth Gulf and Yuna in the Avon Wheatbelt, Carnarvon, Geraldton Sandplains and Yalgoo biogeographic regions of Western Australia.

 Conservation status

-Grevillea gordoniana is classified as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Grevillea gordoniana is listed as Least Concern on the IUCN Red List of Threatened Species, as it has a relatively large distribution, a stable population and does not face any major threats, either currently or in the near future.
+It is also classified as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.